codedcontainer/online-video-downloader/readme.md

 ## Watch I Have Learned ##
 1. socket.io - Watch for connections and send/receive messages from server and client
+2. Create a tsconfig.json file and a visual studio launch.json file to handle debugging TS files.

 ## Bookmarks ##
 -[formidable & Express](https://shiya.io/simple-file-upload-with-express-js-and-formidable-in-node-js/)